-After the viva the Part II Examiners discuss the marks from the two internal examiners and agree collectively a mark out of 400.
+After the viva the Part II Examiners present at the viva discuss the marks from the two internal examiners/assessors and agree collectively a mark out of 400.

-The examiners in the Department of Materials for 2019-20 are expected to be as follows:
+The examiners in the Department of Materials for 2023-24 are expected to be as follows:

-Examiners for the Part II Examination: Prof. Simon Benjamin (Chair), Prof. Pete Nellist, tbc, Prof. Roger Reed, Prof. Richard Todd and Prof. Peter Wilshaw.
-The external examiners are Prof. Alison Davenport, Birmingham, and Prof. Peter Haynes, Imperial.
+Examiners for the Part II Examination: Prof. Sergio Lozano-Perez (Chair), Prof. Jan Czernuszka, Prof. Marina Galano, Prof. Mauro Pasta, Prof. Richard Todd and Prof. Andrew Watt.
+The external examiners are Prof. Paul Midgeley, University of Cambridge and Prof. Geraint Williams, University of Swansea.

 It must be stressed that in order to preserve the independence of the Examiners, you are not allowed to make contact directly about matters relating to the content of the exams or the marking of coursework.
-Any communication must be via the Senior Tutor of your college, who will, if he or she deems the matter of importance, contact the Proctors.
+Any communication must be via the Senior Tutor of your college, who will, if they deem the matter of importance, contact the Proctors.
 The Proctors in turn communicate with the Chair of Examiners.
 If you have any queries about the Examinations or anything related to the Examinations, for example, illness, personal issues, please don't hesitate to seek further advice from your College tutor, or one of the Department's academic support staff.

-Extract from FHS Examination Conventions for Materials Science 2018-19
+Extract from FHS Examination Conventions for Materials Science 2022-23